 If you are not eligible for a diversionary program and you are not able to avoid a conviction, you may be able to secure a reduced sentence.
 By working with an experienced Essex County criminal defense attorney, you can ensure that the consequences of your criminal case are no greater than absolutely necessary.

 5. Pleading Guilty Can Impact the Rest of Your Life

 Finally, and most importantly, pleading guilty can truly impact the rest of your life.
 Your conviction will stay with you, and it can have effects on everything from your ability to work or get an education to your ability to spend time with your children.

-Schedule a Free Consultation with Bergen County Criminal Defense Attorney Scott Gorman
+Schedule a Free Consultation with Essex County Criminal Defense Attorney Scott Gorman

 Published in Categories: Criminal Defense